 In this tutorial I'll show you how to create a surreal underwater scene featuring a cat sitting in a shoe.
 You'll learn how to create an underwater scene using several stock images, as well as how to put an adorable kitty in a shoe and make her first adventure!
 During this tutorial you'll also learn how to work with group, create lighting, apply bubble brushes in an underwater environment, enhance the depth of field, and more.

 The following assets were used during the production of this tutorial:

-1. Add the Underwater Scene
+1. How to Create the Underwater Scene

 Create a new 1500 x 1263 px document in Photoshop with the settings below:

 Open the underwater image.
 Use the Move Tool (V) to drag it into the white canvas, and place it in the bottom half:

 Use an adjustment layer and set as Clipping Mask to reduce the saturation of the underwater scene.
 Go to Layer > New Adjustment Layer > Hue/Saturation and decrease the Saturation value to - 79: